A-Z OF JEWELLERY |

 Art Moderne

 (1935-1945) It is generally accepted that the period of the 1920-s to the 1930′s is the Art Deco period.
 The decade of 1940-1950 is considered the "modern" period, an era in which just about any conceivable type of design — whether it be flamboyant or contrived with delicate fancy — survived.
 However, the Art Moderne period (1935-1945) avoided such frivolous swirls and instead streamlined into crisp geometric lines, all designs of decorative and utilitarian Art forms.
-"Modern" seems to be a term giving license to all creativity in any form, be it eccentric or strictly along conventional jeweler’s lines.
+"Modern" seems to be a term giving license to all creativity in any form, be it eccentric or strictly along conventional jeweller's lines.
 The Art Moderne period expresses the conflict between machine and nature, which is so evident in Art Deco.
 But Art Moderne contains somewhat less contrived Artistry, although some pieces do appear as near absurdities.

 Art Nouveau